Gachon University Gil Hospital Mobile

 Area

-Breast Cancer
+Breast Cancer click to collapse contents

 Breast cancer is the second most common cancer among women in Korea.
 In 2013, breast cancer accounts for 15.4% of all female cancers.
 Radiation therapy to the breast after breast preservation surgery is an essential treatment for reducing the local recurrence rate.
 Even after some mastectomy, radiation therapy may be done if the tumor is large or there is large lymph node metastasis.